CastosHQ/Seriously-Simple-Podcasting/readme.txt

 * 2013-02-28
 * [USABILITY] Added comments capability to podcast episodes
 * [FIX] Removed HTML tags from feed description/summary
-* [UPDATE] Improved MIME type recognition
+* [TWEAK] Improved MIME type recognition
-* [UPDATE] Improved plugin FAQ
+* [TWEAK] Improved plugin FAQ

 = 1.3 =
 * 2013-02-16
-* [FEATURE] Added option to syndicate your feed through Feedburner (or similar service)
+* [NEW] Added option to syndicate your feed through Feedburner (or similar service)
-* [FEATURE] Added RSS meta tags to site header
+* [NEW] Added RSS meta tags to site header
-* [FEATURE] Added option to show podcast episodes in main query loop on home page along with blog posts
+* [NEW] Added option to show podcast episodes in main query loop on home page along with blog posts
 * [USABILITY] Unified feed templates, so only one feed is used for all podcasting services (ensured backward compatibility for existing feed URLs)
 * [USABILITY] Changed podcast settings page URL (menu link is still in same place though)